jonahchang/STDP_simulation/README.md

 - `config.json`: Configuration file for setting simulation parameters.
 - `README.md`: Project documentation.

-## Contributions
-Contributions to the project are welcome.
-Please fork the repository and submit a pull request with your changes.
-Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact
 For any questions or inquiries, please contact Jonah Chang at jonahpchang@gmail.com.